 STACEY: An important thing you talk about, too, is caregiver burnout.
 How do you deal with that?

 JANE: Make sure that you exercise and take time away.
 I talk about creating a mental vacation.
-If you can’t get away, hop on a plane and do all that stuff, you’ve got to do it somehow.
+If you can’t get away, hop on a plane and do all that stuff that way.

 My escape of choice happens to be the Food Network.
 I can turn that on and watch any of those chefs cooking and I forget everything.
 We all have our escapes and I think we need them.